 Brown rats - Brown rats are slightly larger than the black rats.
 Geographically, they are more adaptable than the black rats, and where there are black rats, there probably are brown rats too.
 We could not say the same for the black rats, however.
 They like to nest along with building foundations, under rubbish, beneath woodpiles, and in, moist areas.
 The brown rats are also known as sewer rats.
 When inside homes or buildings, they can be found living in basements or ground floors.
 They live wherever humans live, so basically they are found all throughout the United States.

 Rats cause damages to property.
-They can be such a nuisance, They have this pesky ability to chew through plastic, wood, and cardboard.
+They can be a huge nuisance.
+They have this pesky ability to chew through plastic, wood, and cardboard.
 Because of this behavior, it enables them to do so much damage inside our homes.
 They also gnaw on books, papers, and clothes.
 Food contamination is also possible via their urine, droppings, and saliva.

 Rats have large teeth that need to chew on something all the time.
 The reason for this is that their teeth are always growing all throughout their lifetime.
 Constant chewing helps prevent their teeth from getting too long.

 There are some cases though when rats bite sleeping, humans.
-They wake up not knowing that rats bit them.
+They wake up not knowing that a rat had bitten them.
 Therefore it is important to know the signs and symptoms of rat bites.
 These are redness and swelling on the bite site, pain, and sometimes a pus-filled wound.

 Tetanus - This is also a bacterial disease caused by the bacterium Clostridium tetani.
 These bacteria enter our bodies through breaks in the skin; so a rat bite by a rat carrying this bacteria in its saliva is one of the ways humans contract this disease.
 Most people call it by the name lockjaw, since its main characterization is muscle spasms that begins with the jaw, and moves on to the rest of the body.
 Other symptoms may include fever, headache, trouble with swallowing, sweating, fast heart rate, and high blood pressure.

-Rat bite fever – The rat bite fever is a disease contracted by humans after getting bitten by rats infected with the bacteria Streptobacillus moniliformis and Spirillum minus.
+Rat-bite fever - Rat-bite fever is a disease contracted by humans after getting bitten by rats infected with the bacteria Streptobacillus moniliformis and Spirillum minus.
 Signs and symptoms are fever, headache, vomiting, muscle pains, and joint pains.
 Symptoms usually begin from 3 to 10 days after the rat bite.